 The mass murderer knows he will die and that is part of his plan.
 The majority of the time he will commit suicide once his mission has been achieved or he will force police to kill him through gunfire as one final act of defiance.

-Mental illness is not uncommon within mass killers but it is by far not the driving factor behind such acts.
-Furthermore, there can be a complex mix of personality disorders and mental health issues which combined increase paranoia, feed fantasies and delusions and can increase depressive and suicidal thoughts.
+Mental illness is not uncommon among mass killers but it is by far not the driving factor behind such acts.
+Furthermore, there can be a complex mix of personality disorders and mental health issues which combined increase paranoia, feed fantasies, and delusions and can increase depressive and suicidal thoughts.

-This extends to potential mass killers who are reading the same reports as you and I. Young adolescents are particularly impressionable.
-When you have a young male who is feeling alienated, has anger and frustration at the world and may be thinking of carrying out such an attack, the acts of people before him; what they did, how they did it and what happened afterwards can be identified with and can give them a purpose and an aim.
+This extends to potential mass killers who are reading the same reports as you and me.
+Young adolescents are particularly impressionable.
+When you have a young male who is feeling alienated, has anger and frustration at the world, and may be thinking of carrying out such an attack, the acts of people before him; what they did, how they did it, and what happened afterward can be identified with and can give them a purpose and an aim.
 If they, for whatever reason, feel attracted by the attention received by others, they are more likely to go after this attention themselves.

 Why kill multiple people and then themselves?

-For some it appears the enjoyment of killing, having the control over others’ lives, and having the power of creating fear and doing something so ‘wrong’ is a motivating factor.
-They commit suicide at the end to avoid the inevitable arrest, trial and sentencing.
+For some it appears the enjoyment of killing, having control over others’ lives, and having the power of creating fear and doing something so ‘wrong’ is a motivating factor.
+They commit suicide at the end to avoid the inevitable arrest, trial, and sentencing.